HelpGiveThanks/HGTconfiguration/README.md

 1. Click the blue 'install' button.
 1. Leave most everything as is, but change
      1. In Directory textbox info from 'buggenie' to 'pm' for project manager.

+     If you plan on hosting several family, friend, etc. collaborative websites, then type in a folder name for each followed by pm = myfamily/pm.
+The forward slash = new folder, so myfamily will be a folder containing a family's project manager and forum.
      1. Leave the password as 'pass' and change it when you're finished setting up (it's just a lot easier).
      1. Change the email address to an email address associated with a Gravatar icon: https://en.gravatar.com
 1. Click the grey 'install' button.